Literature Circles in Action

-Once groups are formed, go over role sheets and expectations and have each student select a role.
+Once groups are formed, go over the role sheets and expectations and have each student select a role.

-PART II: Day 2 or 3 and beyond
+Day 2 and Beyond

 As the novel is read, visit the groups to check progress, assess student comprehension, and evaluate the group cooperative behavior.
 I sometimes give an impromptu mini-lesson within a group if I find they are stuck on something in particular.
 Find something to praise as you visit each group and the focus on positive behaviors will increase.
 If you have a group or groups that are not working well, videotape their group and let them watch and offer suggestions for improvement.